blevine/keycloak-graphql/README.md

 Keycloak HTTP(S) port on which we support standard GraphQL traffic.
 However, I couldn't figure out how to integrate a Websocket server.
 Any advice in that area would be appreciated.
 I suspect that one or more Quarkus extensions would be helpful here, but I was not successful in integrating Quarkus extensions into my Keycloak extension.

+### Authentication and subscriptions
+A sample client (SubsscriptionClient) that demonstrates one way to do subscriptions on the client side.
+The client first authenticates with Keycloak to obtain and access token which is then passed in the Authorization header.
+I've taken the simple approach of making the client responsible for refreshing the access token when it expires and then re-issuing the subscription.
+This is as opposed to having the server side determine whether the access token is expired when the subscription event is fired and then refreshing it.
+I'm looking for feedback on this approach.

 ### Enabling the event subscriptions
 To activate the event listener to support the event and adminEvent subscriptions, some Keycloak configuration is required: